anonymous-author-04376563/ContrAR-Dataset/README.md

 ### Dataset Usage

 The ContrAR dataset serves as a benchmark for evaluating systems that detect contradictory virtual content attacks in AR applications.
 These systems are crucial for protecting user safety and experience.
-We evaluated 11 vision–language–model–based detection systems, and 1 text-only model + OCR-based baseline on ContrAR.
+We evaluated 11 vision-language-model-based detection systems, and 1 text-only model + OCR-based baseline on ContrAR.
 The results show that although state-of-the-art VLMs achieve reasonable detection accuracy, their performance still leaves room for improvement, indicating that the challenge posed by our dataset is non-trivial.

 <figure>
   <img src="images/results.png" alt="Description" width="1200"/>